themesberg/flowbite-svelte/src/routes/alerts/index.md

 <Htwo label="Border accent" />

-<p>Use the following alert components with a border accent as an alternative style.</p>
+Use the following alert components with a border accent as an alternative style.

 <ExampleDiv>
   <Alert accent rounded={false} icon={InformationCircle}>